0

 About the Author

 Janet Kauffman Janet Kauffman was born in Lancaster County, Pennsylvania where she grew up on a tobacco farm.
 She is the award-winning writer of five books of poems, three novels, and four collections of short stories, as well as the creator of multi-media art.
 She received a PhD in English from the University of Chicago and taught at Eastern Michigan University from 1988 until her retirement in 2008.
 She lives on a farm in Eastern Michigan.
 Of her current work she says, "in writing, in photos, and in land protection work these days, I’ve been trying to blur our human presence in the natural world.
 Enough domination!
 Try camouflage.
 As most creatures do.
 In my work, that means overlappings, tangles, fragments –– of flood debris, wire, words.
-And where I live in Michigan, after years farming hay, I let the fields go, restored wetlands that had been drained a century ago, and recently transferred the property to ACRES Land Trust, which protects natural areas, in perpetuity.
+And where I live in Michigan, after years farming hay, I let the fields go, restored wetlands that had been drained a century ago, and recently transferred the property to already.)
+ACRES Land Trust which protects natural areas, in perpetuity.
 (Just recently, I learned that the tobacco farm I grew up on in Lancaster County, PA –– which my parents sold to the Landisville Mennonite Church as site for a new church–– is another restoration project!
 The congregation is restoring the former fields as a natural area, wild and beautiful already.)